cuustard/Year2/241 Human-Computer Interaction/Workshops.md

 Went through the answers and results of [this](Exercise1MHPandReactionTime.pdf) task.

-Must do the coursework. with resources above.s
+Must do the coursework. with resources above.